-Our results also bring empirical evidence to bear on how climate change will affect externalities induced by the open-access management of common pool resources.
-A longstanding literature documents that open access conditions lead to too much extraction of groundwater at too quick a pace (Hotelling, 1931; Pfeiffer and Lin, 2012; Ayres, Meng, and Plantinga, 2021).
-Less clear is how climate change interacts with these externalities.
-Recent work on the water resource impacts of climate change have focused on the link between climate and irrigation, showing increases in irrigation as farmers seek to buffer against warming temperatures and more variable precipitation (Taraz, 2017; Taylor, 2023).
+One central contribution is to bring empirical evidence to bear on how climate change is likely to affect externalities from the open-access management of common-pool resources.
+The expansion of irrigation is a frequently discussed strategy for agriculture to adapt to warming temperatures and more variable water supplies (Rosenzweig and Parry, 1994; Mendelsohn and Dinar, 2003; Hornbeck and Keskin, 2014; Zaveri and Lobell, 2019).
+Recent empirical work has focused on the link between climate and agricultural demand for water, showing increases in irrigation as farmers seek to buffer against warming temperatures and more variable precipitation (Taraz, 2017).
+Less well understood is the extent to which climate change adaptation will affect existing groundwater extraction externalities (Taylor, 2023).
 Our findings show that the externalities from groundwater consumption are exacerbated by the types of environmental conditions likely to worsen under climate change, increasing the value of sound resource management.
 In short, groundwater management policy is climate adaptation policy.